 Spring offers budding flowers, sunshine, and temperate weather, so it's no wonder the season boasts tons of spring weddings every year.
-But with these beautiful benefits comes the chance of springtime showers, making your choice of a spring wedding venue all the more crucial.
-If you have your heart set on exchanging vows in April, May, or June, we found 22 wedding venues that are perfect for a spring wedding.
+But with these beautiful benefits comes the chance of springtime showers, making your choice of a wedding venue all the more crucial.
+If you have your heart set on exchanging vows in April, May, or June, we found 19 spring wedding venues that are perfect for the season.

 Located in some of the best destinations for spring nuptials—either there’s little chance of rain or the indoors are as fabulous as the outdoors—these venues feature fresh blooms and beautiful scenery galore.
 Here are our favorite wedding venues to host a spring wedding.

-If you’re set on being a June bride despite the risk of New York City's spring rains, take a look at 1 Hotel Brooklyn Bridge.
+If you’re set on being a June couple despite the risk of New York City's spring rains, take a look at 1 Hotel Brooklyn Bridge.
 With an elegant rooftop space, plus indoor and outdoor venues—all overlooking the Manhattan skyline—there are plenty of options should the weather be less than ideal.
-The hotel’s urban look, vertical gardens, and seasonal-focused menu keep it rooted in the ethos of Brooklyn, while the stunning views remind you of everything you love about Manhattan.
+The hotel’s urban look, vertical gardens, and seasonally focused menu keep it rooted in the ethos of Brooklyn while the stunning views remind you of everything you love about Manhattan.

-This working farm and luxury hotel creates the perfect rustic backdrop for a farm-to-table celebration that's literally fit for foodies.
-Spring offers opportunities to hike, bike, and play lawn games in between events, including a ceremony overlooking the Smoky Mountains and a reception in the pastoral Bramble Hall.
+This working farm and luxury hotel create the perfect rustic backdrop for a farm-to-table celebration that's fit for foodies.
+Spring offers opportunities to hike, bike, and play lawn games between events, including a ceremony overlooking the Smoky Mountains and a reception in the pastoral Bramble Hall.
 And all your guests will get quite the welcome gift: a first edition copy of The Blackberry Farm Cookbook.

-A lush space that gives you a garden party-style wedding year-round, the Franklin Park Conservatory is extra gorgeous come spring, when guests can wander the grounds of the outdoor Botanical Gardens.
-Say “I do” in the Bride’s Garden, complete with an onsite arch, then allow guests to admire the Dave Chihuly glass installations among the foliage during cocktail hour.
+A lush space that gives you a garden party-style wedding year-round, the Franklin Park Conservatory is extra gorgeous come spring when guests can wander the grounds of the outdoor botanical gardens.
+Say “I do” in the Bride’s Garden, complete with an onsite arch, then allow guests to admire the Dale Chihuly glass installations among the foliage during cocktail hour.
 Dining in the Palm Garden feels like a tropical oasis—and the best part?
 Spring showers have nothing on your day.

-Set among the redwoods just a few hours from San Francisco, Camp Navarro takes glamping weddings to new heights: think festival-inspired welcome parties, cozy Adirondack cabins, rock climbing, archery, and even Airstream trailer parking.
-Their team will host everything from a barbecue to s’mores at a bonfire, and given its proximity to Anderson Valley wineries, you can bet the drinks will be just as idyllic as the venue.
+Set among the redwoods just a few hours from San Francisco, Camp Navarro takes glamping weddings to new heights: Think festival-inspired welcome parties, cozy Adirondack cabins, rock climbing, archery, and even Airstream trailer parking.
+Its team will host everything from a barbecue to a bonfire, and given its proximity to Anderson Valley wineries, you can bet the drinks will be just as idyllic as the venue.

 Dotted by date palms and olive trees, this palatial resort on the outskirts of Marrakech exudes Moroccan luxury.
 Say “I do” in the shady courtyard of the garden before sipping cocktails at the reflection pool surrounded by brass lanterns and Moorish arches.
-It will truly transport your guests to another time: Design a weekend of activities including trips to the hammam, excursions to Berber villages making argan oil, wanderings of the city’s famed souk, and dining over plenty of tagine-filled meals.
+It will truly transport your guests to another time.
+Design a weekend of activities, including trips to the hammam, excursions to Berber villages, wandering the city’s famed souk, and dining over plenty of tagine-filled meals.

 If your idea of a spring wedding includes walks along the Seine, gilded ballrooms, and views of the City of Light, set your sights on the Ritz Paris.
 Though the French capital is beautiful any time of the year, spring unleashes a new energy with locals stepping outside after the cold months.
 The markets feel vibrant and the gardens are filled with rosé-sipping Parisians.
 Host an alfresco ceremony the same way, in the hotel’s Grand Jardin, with a reception in a light-filled ballroom.
 Fun fact: The ballroom walls are soundproof, meaning you can dance until dawn.

-The newest hotel in Montecito, known as the American Riviera, Rosewood Miramar Beach offers an expansive lawn overlooking the Pacific ocean for elegant, seaside weddings.
-The recently opened ballroom includes 12 custom Baccarat crystal chandeliers, so you can dine and dance in a glamorous setting whether you’re indoors or out.
+Located in Montecito (known as the American Riviera), Rosewood Miramar Beach offers an expansive lawn overlooking the Pacific Ocean for elegant, seaside weddings.
+The ballroom includes 12 custom Baccarat crystal chandeliers, so you can dine and dance in a glamorous setting whether you’re indoors or out.
 As an added bonus, book a block of suites at the Beach House, where you can wake up on your wedding day with calming views of the rolling waves and plenty of space to welcome your glam squad.

 What says spring more than cherry blossoms?
 Book your nuptials to align with the flourishing pink flowers of the famed trees at the U.S. National Arboretum.
+Or, plan your big day around the historic National Capitol Columns.
 This garden and research institution houses a renowned collection of plants and flowers, giving your nuptials plenty of natural decor, especially as the buds turn to spring blooms.

 This Japanese-inspired restaurant in Century City converts to a quirky-yet-upscale wedding venue, complete with an outdoor patio to relish the Southern California sunlight.
 You’ll have no shortage of amazing food and drink, as the venue serves up Asian-fusion dishes and artisanal cocktails, and the casual-luxury vibe of the space perfectly fits the mood of true Angelenos.